Who we are

 Once Chris had finished his address the event then moved to the investiture of Professor Stephen May as President.

-This year’s guest speaker was Ebony Escalona (pictured right) from Brooke: Action for Working Horses and Donkeys, an international welfare charity that works to improve the lives of working horses, donkeys and mules and the people who depend on them.
+This year’s guest speaker was Ebony Escalona (pictured) from Brooke: Action for Working Horses and Donkeys, an international welfare charity that works to improve the lives of working horses, donkeys and mules and the people who depend on them.

 Her talk, entitled ‘Jump outside the veterinary box: widening our horizon’, considered a number of issues including how veterinary surgeons and veterinary nurses can contribute to One Health, combating career disillusionment through career diversification and innovation.